grafana/grafana-infinity-datasource/docs/sources/json.md

   { "country": "china", "population": 400 }
 ]
 ```

-You need to also specify the column names manually for display purposes.
+You also need to specify the column names manually for display purposes.

 ## JSONPath in root selector

 In the root selector, you can use the selector in JSONPath format.

-Note: Any root selector that starts with $ will be considered as JSONPath selector
+Note: Any root selector that starts with $ will be considered as JSONPath selector.

 ![image](https://user-images.githubusercontent.com/153843/100856870-ddb63c80-3483-11eb-8e3c-791c161d3cc7.png#center)